 Associate/Assistant Credits include: War Horse (UK & International Tour 2019-2020); War Horse (UK Tour 2017-2018); Kiki’s Delivery Service (Southwark Playhouse); War Horse (UK, Ireland & South Africa 2013-2015); War Horse (Holland & Belgium tour 2014-2016); War Horse (Australia & New Zealand 2012-2013); War Horse (China 2016-2017); Alice’s Adventures Underground (Les Enfants Terribles, The Vaults).

-Matthew is the Associate Puppetry Director for the National Theatre production of WAR HORSE, which is currently on an International Tour.
+Matthew is the Associate Puppetry Director for the National Theatre production of WAR HORSE, which has just completed an International Tour.

 Matthew is the Puppetry Director for the critically acclaimed production of HOLES.
-The show initially ran at the Nottingham Playhouse in 2018 and has now embarked on a UK Tour.
-The tour will visit Northampton, Nottingham, Southampton, Coventry, Newcastle, Malvern, Plymouth, Liverpool, High Wycombe, Norwich, London, Blackpool, Wolverhampton and Canterbury, with more theatres to be announced soon.
+The show initially ran at the Nottingham Playhouse in 2018 and has since embarked on a UK Tour.

 Matthew recently Directed the world premiere of a new adaptation of TREASURE ISLAND, written by national treasure and established author Sandi Toksvig (The Great British Bake Off, QI).
 The production received rave reviews from audiences and critics alike, and was the first production at the newly reopened Leicester Haymarket Theatre.